htcondor/htcondor/docs/classad-attributes/scheduler-classad-attributes.rst

     A Statistics attribute defining the number of jobs submitted in the time interval defined by attribute ``StatsLifetime``.

+:classad-attribute:`JobsUnmaterialized`.
+    A Statistics attribute defining the number of jobs submitted as late materialization jobs that have not yet materialized.

 :classad-attribute:`Machine`
     A string with the machine's fully qualified host name.